 - The 1000-level comprises introductions to psychology, introductory research methods courses, and statistics.
 PSYC UN1001 The Science of Psychology is an introductory course with no prerequisites, which can serve as the prerequisite for most of the 2000-level courses.
-The 1400s contain the research methods laboratory courses, and the 1600s contain statistics courses; these two course types are designed to prepare students for the types of research found in many psychology and neuroscience labs. - The 2000-level comprises lecture courses that are introductions to areas within psychology; most require PSYC UN1001 The Science of Psychology as a prerequisite. - The 3000-level comprises more advanced and specialized undergraduate courses; most are given in a seminar format and require instructor permission. - The 3900s are the courses providing research opportunities for undergraduates. - The 4000-level comprises advanced seminars suitable for both advanced undergraduates and graduate students.
+The 1400s contain the research methods laboratory courses, and the 1600s contain statistics courses; these two course types are designed to prepare students to be able to understand, critique, and conduct the types of research found in many psychology and neuroscience labs. - The 2000-level comprises lecture courses that are introductions to areas within psychology; most require PSYC UN1001 The Science of Psychology as a prerequisite. - The 3000-level comprises more advanced and specialized undergraduate courses; most are given in a seminar format and require instructor permission. - The 3900s are the courses providing research opportunities for undergraduates. - The 4000-level comprises advanced seminars suitable for both advanced undergraduates and graduate students.